March 13, 2019

 Listed below are the current federal bankruptcy exemption amounts for different types of property.
 These amounts are updated every three years.
 The figures in this article reflect the April 1, 2019, adjustment.
 You can find figures for filing predating April 1, 2019, in the Nolo Federal Bankruptcy Exemption article.

 Married couples filing a joint bankruptcy get to double all federal exemption amounts (so you get twice the amounts listed below).
 If no amount is listed, that means the entire property or asset is exempt.
 For a more detailed list of federal bankruptcy exemptions please see Nolo's page on Bankruptcy Exemptions by State.

 The federal homestead exemption protects the equity in your home.
 Currently, the federal homestead exemption is $25,150.
 (To learn more about this exemption, see The Homestead Exemption.)

 Personal property is any property you own other than real estate.
 The federal exemptions relating to personal property are as follows:

-The following exemptions protect money you receive as a benefit or support:
+The following exemptions protect the money you receive as a benefit or support:

 The wildcard exemption can be used for any type of property.
-Currently, this exemption is $1,250 plus $11,850 of any unused portion of your homestead exemption.
+This exemption is $1,325 plus $12,575 of any unused portion of your homestead exemption.
 (To learn more about how to use a wildcard exemption, see The Wildcard Exemption in Chapter 7 Bankruptcy.

 If you live in a state that does not allow you to use the federal bankruptcy exemptions, then you must use your state’s exemption system.
 Some states have exemptions that are more generous than the federal ones but other states do not allow you to exempt as much.